 This post is inspired by ‘Dear Photograph’, “where people take pictures of pictures, from the past, in the present”; where the romance of our memories meets the reality of the present; and where our loved ones may exist in a world that has gone on without them.
-Here at ‘What’s Your Grief’ we believe in using photography and other creative outlets to deal with your grief and to feel close to those who have died.
+Here at ‘What’s Your Grief,’ we believe in using photography and other creative outlets to deal with your grief and to feel close to those who have died.
 This project helped me on a bad day, you should give it a try too.

 Guys, being a grown-up is hard.
 Seriously.
-Bills, children, accountability, employment, unemployment, relationships, political affiliations, midlife crises, health problems, existential panic, Princess Grace, Peyton Place, trouble in the Suez…we didn’t start the fire…it was always burning since the worlds been turning.
+Bills, children, accountability, employment, unemployment, relationships, political affiliations, midlife crises, health problems, existential panic, Princess Grace, Peyton Place, trouble in the Suez… We didn’t start the fire… it was always burning since the worlds been turning.

-When life gets hard, I long for afternoons like these, when I could spend 2 guilt-free hours memorizing the lyrics to some stupid pop song just for the fun of it.
+When life gets hard, I long for afternoons like these, when I could spend two guilt-free hours memorizing the lyrics to some stupid pop song just for the fun of it.
 Or Friday nights watching my favorite TV shows in real time because there was no such thing as DVR.
 Or evenings spent at home anxiously waiting for the boy I like to call because LORD KNOWS if he calls while I’m out my mother will forget to give me the message.

-These were innocent, easy times when other people made my decisions for me, my consequences were small, my responsibilities we’re laughable, and my world extended no further than a few miles past my front door.
+These were innocent, easy times when other people made my decisions for me, my consequences were small, my responsibilities were laughable, and my world extended no further than a few miles past my front door.
 I know these days are gone, but boy do I ever long for them when times get tough.
 Sadly, so far as I know, time travel has not been invented, although I did read that scientists were looking for time travelers on Facebook and Twitter (so if you see something, say something).